paolinos/pdf-to-audiobook/README.md

         state PdfTextWorker {
             processFile: process the file using "marker-pdf"

-            topicProcessPdf : start to consume "process-pdf" topic
+            topicProcessPdf : start to consume "process-pdf-to-markdown"" topic
             topicProcessPdf --> processFile
-            processFile --> postFileProcessing: clear file. to improve the audio output. postFileProcessing --> publishPageToGenerateAudio: publish "process-text-audio" to generate the audio postFileProcessing --> [*]
+            processFile --> postFileProcessing: clear file. to improve the audio output. postFileProcessing --> publishPageToGenerateAudio: publish "process-markdown-to-audio" to generate the audio postFileProcessing --> [*]
         }

         state TextAudioWorker {
-            topicProcessText: start listening for "process-text-audio" and generate the audios topicProcessText --> convertTextToAudio: generate N audios, following the rules that came from the event convertTextToAudio --> publishAudiosCompleted
+            topicProcessText: start listening for "process-markdown-to-audio" and generate the audios topicProcessText --> convertTextToAudio: generate N audios, following the rules that came from the event convertTextToAudio --> publishAudiosCompleted
             convertTextToAudio --> [*]